-- Use the Dimensions settings button to turn on auto-formatting of dimensions.
+- Use the Dimensions settings under Preferences to turn on auto-formatting of dimensions.
 When this feature is on you need only enter the two or three numbers representing the dimensions, with each numeral separated by a space, and when you move out of the field Tessera will format the result as you’ve specified.
 This still allows manual editing of the entry where required.

 - If an artwork is framed check the Framed Checkbox to reveal additional fields.
 When the checkbox is checked the retail price is highlighted in blue, an easy way to identify framed artworks.

 - Category: Specify the relevant Category, Painting, Sculpture etc, for the current artwork.
 Useful when searching for artworks and producing reports.
 For example you can produce a report detailing all sales in a particular month and sort them by category.

 - Medium: Specify the medium of the artwork.
 (Acrylic, Oil, bronze etc:) and also helps produce accurate sales and inventory reports.

 - Location: Specify the artwork’s current location allowing you to produce accurate search results and inventory reports where you can see what artworks are held in what areas.